- XM Copy Trading is a broker-native platform where Investors allocate funds to Strategy Managers and copied trades mirror automatically

 - Past performance does not guarantee future results — even top-rated providers can experience losing periods

-- Slippage: Your entry and exit prices may differ slightly from the provider's
+- Execution differences: Your entry and exit prices may differ slightly from the manager's

 - Over-reliance: Depending entirely on someone else's decisions means you do not develop your own trading skills